Guidance is showing you where to look,

 We all want to be heard.
 We all need to be encouraged.
 We all want to be looked in the eye and told it's going to be okay.
 What are adults if not children in bigger bodies?

 So I set aside my syllabus and created Spicy Mindfulness, a blueprint for navigating "spicy" life challenges in the real world.
-Today my sons are in high school and college and instead of lemonade, I get a face full of snapchats, girlfriends, and college transitions.
+Today my sons are in college and the "adult" world and instead of lemonade, I get a face full of snapchats, girlfriends, and college and career transitions.
 I still don't have all the answers, but I have a gift for creating safe, supportive spaces where you can hear your own — and a vision to bring you back to the intentions we bury under busy lives.

 B.A. in Communication Studies